tobyhodges/studious-happiness/episodes/31-cmd-line.md

 > ## Switching to Shell Commands
 >
-> In this lesson we are switching from typing commands in a Python interpreter to typing
+> In this lesson we are switching from typing commands in Jupyter notebooks to typing
 > commands in a shell terminal window (such as bash).
 When you see a `$` in front of a
 > command that tells you to run that command in the shell rather than the Python interpreter.
 {: .callout}